dyh1807/BlogDyh/source/_posts/llvm-customized-opt.md

 title: llvm-customized-opt
 date: 2023-05-22 10:26:41
 tags:
-- compiler
+- Compiler
 - llvm
 categories:
-- compiler
+- Compiler
-- optimization
+- Optimization
 ---
 The optimization of a compiler takes the most code in a modern compiler.
 Here is a note for optimization, which is take with llvm.